-- Long-Term Rate of Return: The long-term expected return on plan assets is reviewed as part of (c) the regular experience studies prepared every five years for the System.
+- (a) Discount Rate: The discount rate used to measure the total pension liability was 7.50%. - (b) Projected Cash Flows: The projection of cash flows used to determine the discount rate assumed the local employers and plan members would contribute the statutorily determined contribution rate of projected compensation over the remaining 27-year amortization period of the unfunded actuarial accrued liability.
+The statutorily determined contribution rate is adjusted to reflect the phase in of anticipated gains on actuarial value of assets over the first four years of the projection period. - Long-Term Rate of Return: The long-term expected return on plan assets is reviewed as part of (c) the regular experience studies prepared every five years for the System.
 The most recent analysis, performed for the period covering fiscal years 2008 through 2013 is outlined in a report dated April 30, 2014.
 Several factors are considered in evaluating the long-term rate of return assumption including long term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed by the investment consultant for each major asset class.
 These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
 The capital market assumptions developed by the investment consultant are intended for use over a 10-year horizon and may not be useful in setting the longterm rate of return for funding pension plans which covers a longer timeframe.
-The assumption is intended to be a long term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years. - (d) Municipal Bond Rate: The discount rate determination does not use a municipal bond rate. - (e) Periods of Projected Benefit Payments: Projected future benefit payments for all current plan members were projected through 2117.
-The long-term assumed investment rate of return was applied to all periods of projected of benefit payments to determine the total pension liability. - (f) Assumed Asset Allocation: The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The assumption is intended to be a long term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years. - (d) Municipal Bond Rate: The discount rate determination does not use a municipal bond rate. - (e) Periods of Projected Benefit Payments: Projected future benefit payments for all current plan members were projected through 2117. - (f) Assumed Asset Allocation: The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Combined equity 44.00% 5.40%
+Combined equity 44% 5.40%

-Combined fixed income 19.00% 1.50%
+Combined fixed income 19% 1.50%

-Real return (diversified inflation strategies) 10.00% 3.50%
+Real return (diversified inflation strategies) 10% 3.50%

-Private equity 10.00% 8.50%
+Private equity 10% 8.50%

-Real estate 5.00% 4.50%
+Real estate 5% 4.50%

-Absolute return (diversified hedge funds) 10.00% 4.25%
+Absolute return (diversified hedge funds) 10% 4.25%

-Cash equivalent 2.00% -0.25%
+Cash equivalent -0.25%

-Total 100.00 %
+Total 100.00%